JuanBorracho/numiko-challenge/README.md

 - My idea for the JavaScript was to animate the numbers so they count up from zero.

 - I initially researched how to do this with vanilla JS but I wasn't happy with the implementation.
 It worked, but the numbers didn't stop at the same time - 314 kept going after 10 and 12 had finished.

+- Therefore I looked into using GSAP.
+This is something I am really interested in and am currently teaching myself in my own time so that I can add it to my current project in my current role.

+- I found some tutorials and was quite amazed by how I was able to refactor the vanilla JS code to just three lines using GSAP, with a better result.
+I have left the vanilla JS code in but commented out.

+- By using the gsap.to tween you can target the innerText directly.
+Then you can use the snap plugin to define the increment you want it to count up in.

+- By using GSAP, all the numbers finishing animating at the same time.

 ## Final Reflections